How To Reset: Bishop Wesley Wiley Shares Tips On Cleansing The Mind, Body & Spirit [VIDEO]

-Bishop Wesley Wiley of Resurrection Temple in Brooklyn, NY is all about spring cleaning, but not in the way you might be thinking of.
+Bishop Wesley Wiley of Wesley J. Wiley Ministries and GROW International Fellowship in New York City, Connecticut and New Jersey is all about spring cleaning, but not in the way you might be thinking of.
 Over the years, he’s helped people inside as well as outside the church to clean their mind, body and souls of unwanted things that could possibly be filling their spirit negatively.

 In the video up top, Wiley speaks about how we need to watch what we eat, say and think to detoxify our spirit.